Wajahat-Ahmed-NED/YousufZai-Ecommerce/README.md

 # MERN E-COMMERCE TUTORIAL

 Hi!
-My name is **Wajahat Ahmed**, I have created this ecommerce app for a commercial customer YousufZai.
+My name is **Wajahat Ahmed**, I have created this LMS app for a commercial customer For Their FYP.

 # Prerequisite